-- Contract lecturers who are employed only to teach6 - Visiting faculty/adjuncts whose research is designated to and/or resourced by another school7
+- Contract lecturers who are employed only to teach - Visiting faculty/adjuncts whose research is designated to and/or resourced by another school

-6 While the intellectual contributions of contract lecturers who are employed only to teach are not included in Table 8-1, their intellectual contributions are "countable" for purposes of faculty qualification status in Table 3-1.
+&lt;sup>6 While the intellectual contributions of contract lecturers who are employed only to teach are not included in Table 8-1, their intellectual contributions are "countable" for purposes of faculty qualification status in Table 3-1.

-7 Ibid with respect to visiting faculty and adjuncts.
+&lt;sup>7 Ibid with respect to visiting faculty and adjuncts.